Monstera leaves browning: what is the problem?

 Sunburned leaves

-Monstera plants like bright, but indirect sunlight.
-This means that the room your plant is in should be bright, but that your plant is not directly opposite a window.
-When a Monstera is kept in strong, direct light it has the effect of a magnifying glass on paper.
-The leaves will burn and over time this will kill the chlorophyll in the foliage, causing it to go brown.
+Monstera plants like bright, indirect sunlight.
+This means that the room your plant is in should be bright, but ensure that it's not placed directly opposite a window.
+When a Monstera is kept in strong, direct light it has the effect of a magnifying glass on paper - the leaves will burn and over time which kills the chlorophyll in the foliage, causing it to go brown.
 If you find your Monstera leaves beginning to burn you need to either move the plant away from its location or cover the window with a blind or sticker that filters the light.

-Too little light will mean that your Monstera doesn’t have enough light to sustain itself.
+If your Monstera isn't exposed to enough light, it won't have enough to sustain itself.
 When this happens the plant will run out of energy and the leaves will start to brown.
 This browning will start at the edge of the leaves and slowly spread across it, causing the leaf to droop and eventually die.

 The key to sorting out this issue is to make sure your plant gets more exposure to sunlight.
 The easiest way to do this is to move your plant to a location that is brighter.
 If this isn’t possible, consider buying a grow light to put near your plant to supplement the energy it needs.